rohitt-gupta/react-redux-demo/README.md

-# react-redux-demo
+# React-Redux Demo Application
- This repository contains all the demo accplication which i built while learning redux
+- In this application i have used basic redux and redux/toolkit in order to maintain appwide state.